D15A-Jai-61/static-pwa/README.md

 ## Copyrighted content

 This project includes a logo being displayed in the background.
-I do not own the image or logo, it was only included for ensuring PWA's "install to homescreen" function will work on browsers that require it in the manifest file, and I decided let's also use it in the webpage.
+I do not own the image or logo, it was only included for ensuring PWA's "install to homescreen" function will work on browsers that require it in the manifest.json file, and I decided let's also use it in the webpage because it does look really good, especially with my implementation.

 I recommend not using this image when running on your system and not to distribute this image.

+## Important notice

+This project was built via the method of "Vibe coding".